Catalog every title by console and region.

 - Game title, console, region, release year, and rarity class.

-- Ownership state: owned, wanted, missing, favourite, loose, CIB, sealed, or graded.
+- Ownership state: owned, wanted, missing, favorite, loose, CIB, sealed, or graded.

 - Loose value, complete value, paid price, value gap, and target price alerts.